Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 ![](img/murakumo/05-01-explore.png)

-* When you reach the warp, go back to Gensokyo
+* When you reach the warp, go back to Gensokyo after spending MP
-* When you reach the destination, farm as much as you can
+* When you reach the destination, farm until out of MP

 ## <a id="Header-2-3"></a>Wriggle Side Quest